 AHV QUICK TABLET

-AHV Cow Quick Tablet is a mineral supplement for lactating dairy cows.
+AHV Cow Quick Tablet is a complementary feed for cattle (dairy cows) for a healthy udder.

 Packaging: 10 tablets

 AHV Aspi Liquid is a liquid complementary feed for farm animals.
 Supports during recovery periods.

 Packaging: 30 x 100 ml, 16 x 500 ml, 5 litres

 AHV Cow Booster Tablet is a complementary feed for cows.
 Gives an energy boost and is good for a balanced intestinal flora.